sean-y-liang/City-Housing-Platform/README.md

 2. >sudo npm install
 3. >npm install express cors mysql2

+### Database setup
 If not yet created, create the database on your local machine using the provided db.sql script.
+Remember your username (default: root) and password.

-In server/database.sql, edit the configuration fields according to your database setup:
+In server/database.sql, edit the 'user' and 'password' fields according to your database configuration.

-  host: 'localhost',
-  user: 'root', // Change this to the username you set when creating the db on your machine
-  password: 'housingmatch', // Change this to the password you set when creating the db on your machine
-  database: 'cisc_499',
+### Running the node server

-Start the node server:
+Start the node server.
 >node app.js
+The node application will begin listening for requests.

 ## API Documentation
 ### Endpoints
 - **GET /api/properties**: Fetches all property listings.
 - **GET /api/pictures/{pid}**: Fetches all pictures for a property with the given PID.